Jakeem Grant

-Jakeem Grant Sr. (born October 30, 1992) is an American football wide receiver for the Cleveland Browns of the National Football League (NFL), usually operating as a return specialist.
-He was drafted by the Miami Dolphins in the sixth round of the 2016 NFL Draft and has also played for the Chicago Bears.
-He played college football at Texas Tech, where he set their all-time record for receiving yards.
-On December 12, 2021, Grant broke the Bears' franchise record for longest punt return for a touchdown by scoring on a 97 yard punt return in a game against the Green Bay Packers at Lambeau Field in Green Bay, Wisconsin.
+Jakeem Grant Sr. (born October 30, 1992) is an American professional football wide receiver and return specialist.
+He was selected by the Miami Dolphins in the sixth round of the 2016 NFL draft and has also played for the Chicago Bears and Cleveland Browns.
+He played college football for the Texas Tech Red Raiders, where he set their all-time record for receiving yards.
+On December 12, 2021, Grant broke the Bears' franchise record for longest punt return for a touchdown by scoring on a 97-yard punt return in a game against the Green Bay Packers at Lambeau Field in Green Bay, Wisconsin.
 The return is the tenth longest punt returned for a touchdown in NFL history.